scbirlab/nf-crispriseq/README.md

 GTTTAAGAGCTATGCTGGT
 ```

-Column names in the CSV can be changed with `name_column` and `sequence_column`.
+Column names in the CSV/TSV can be changed with `name_column` and `sequence_column`.
 The pipeline maps guides to the genome and annotates targeted genes automatically — no need to provide coordinates.

 ### _De novo_ guide design